tanish-j/Telecom-Churn/README.md

 Example: python telecom_churn.py

 ## Getting Data Out
-To demonstrate the analysis, you can run the script and observe the output.
+1.To demonstrate the analysis, you can run the script and observe the output.
-The script will load the telecom churn data, preprocess it, perform exploratory data analysis, and build a predictive model.
+2.The script will load the telecom churn data, preprocess it, perform exploratory data analysis, and build a predictive model.
-The output will include various charts and metrics that help understand the churn patterns.
+3.The output will include various charts and metrics that help understand the churn patterns.
-**Example Output:**
-After running the script, you should see output similar to the following:
-Data loaded successfully.
-Missing values checked and handled.
-Data types validated.
-Exploratory Data Analysis (EDA) performed with visualizations saved as images.
-Predictive model trained and evaluated.
-You can open the generated visualizations and review the model's performance metrics to understand the factors contributing to customer churn

 ## Running the Tests
 To run the automated tests for the churn dataset system: